OFFICE OF THE SELECTBOARD

 - Misc Road Repairs– Changes to be made to this line are adding $2,000 to account for acquiring the Salt Shed Line.

-- Supplementary Road Assistance for FEMA– FY24 was budgeted for Vaughn and Pike Roads with FEMA grants the town has acquired so it will not be carried into the FY25 budget.
+- Supplementary Road Assistance for FEMA– FY24 was budgeted for Vaughn and Pike Roads with FEMA grants the town has received so it will not be carried into the FY25 budget.
 This line item will be changed to zero.

 - Property and Casualty Insurance VLCT– Edee is reaching out to Patty to confirm if the renewal invoice has been received.
 The PACIF renewal for the generator at the Fire Department has been added to the list.
 The budget for this has increased this year due to a new piece of equipment on schedule.
 The Halifax Fire Department would like a higher level of insurance on these items as they are very important to maintain.
 Edee created a draft email to be reused for following years to make the renewal process a little simpler.